dereklstinson/gocunets/README.md

 # gocunets

-The kame ha me ha of neural networks in go.
+The kame ha me ha of neural networks for Go.
+GoCuNets is a GPU centric deep learning framework.

 Pull requests are welcomed.